-- The Community Action Grant project director must be in an active leadership role, controlling programmatic, fiscal, and editorial responsibility for the project.
+- The Community Action Grant executive or project director must be in an active leadership role, controlling programmatic, fiscal, and editorial responsibility for the programmatic work or project.

-- For project support grants, the executive or project director cannot be paid with Community Action Grant funds for work on the project and the project director’s employer cannot be reimbursed.
+- For project support grants, the executive or project director cannot be paid with Community Action Grant funds for work on the programmatic work or project and the executive or project director’s employer cannot be reimbursed.

 - Projects may be awarded only once.
 Former Community Action Grantees may propose new activities for future grants after waiting three application cycles but cannot reapply for the same project for which they received funding in the past.

 - If eligible, an applicant may apply to more than one AAUW grant or fellowship program simultaneously.
 If awarded in more than one program, the applicant may accept only one award.

 - Grant programmatic work or projects may not seek to influence new or pending legislation or favor a particular political candidate or party.

 - Grant programmatic work or projects must be nonsectarian and may not seek to promote a particular religion or denomination.

 Start by clicking on the Apply Now button below to access the application and create an account through our vendor site.
 Complete all required components in the following areas.